Met Office weather warning issued as heavy rainfall and thunderstorms expected

 Met Office issue yellow weather warning as heavy rainfall and thunderstorms to batter UK

-Swathes of country face flooding, lighting strikes and hail, bringing threat of power cuts and travel chaos
+Swathes of country face flooding, lighting strikes and hail, bringing threats of power cuts and travel chaos

 Support truly